pierre-fromager/dom-inject/README.md

 &nbsp; **remotePage** response is passed to **localPage** contructor instance as first parameter.

 &nbsp; **localPage** parses response and create the relevant elements matching the response with inject method.

-&nbsp; Scripts need a specific treatment because of *dom re-create requirement* with a onload bind event to allow &nbsp; them to be injected keeping the rolling dependencies order.

 ## Compliancy